mmoran0032/essentials/CleanCode.rst

 Since I want to be a software professional, I have to act like one with my code.
 That means treating my work and estimates in a way that make it more likely that what I'm doing will be trusted and taken seriously.
-This description is based on snippets from Robert C. Martin's *Clean Coder* in the same way that CLEAN-CODE.md is.
+This description is based on snippets from Robert C. Martin's *Clean Coder*.

 Estimates
 ---------